hawkinsw/quic-wg-wiki/Second-Implementation-Draft.md

-The following is a list of features in the second QUIC implementation draft.
-The focus is on the handshake, other wire-image issues, and basic stream operations.

-# Consensus to Include These
+This document describes the next set of features to implement after we have reached the point of diminishing returns on th e [First Implementation](https://github.com/quicwg/base-drafts/wiki/First-Implementation).

+The first implementation focused on the basic handshake.
+The second will add additional handshake features and support a rudimentary application to exercise the stream infrastructure

+# New Features in this Implementation

 * Critical shortcomings of the [First Implementation Draft](https://github.com/quicwg/base-drafts/wiki/First-Implementation-Draft).
 None have been identified to date.

 * Further revisions to mechanisms in the First Implementation Draft (e.g. changes to the public header format, connection close).

-* Exercise the entire life cycle of a stream, including appropriate use/handling of RST_STREAM and GOAWAY.
+* Exercise the entire life cycle of a stream, including appropriate use/handling of RST_STREAM.

 * Connection-level flow control (MAX_DATA, MAX_STREAM_ID frames).
 The intent, at this point, is to provide reasonable limits to traffic burstiness and expect peers to respect them.
 A non-goal is to fine-tune the algorithms that generate actual flow control limits.